yamsgithub/modular_deep_learning/README.md

 RUNNING JUPYTER NOTEBOOK for WORKSHOP EXPERIMENTS
 ------------------------

+1. Run the following script to start jupyter:

+   `./bin/run_notebooks.sh`

-1. Go to the xai_neurips_2021/notebooks folder
+2. In the jupyter lab go to the xai_neurips_2021/notebooks folder which contains all the relevant notebooks

-   `cd xai_neurips_2021/notebooks`

-2. Run jupyter notebook (the mnn env is already loaded in the ipykernel) to access all the notebooks:

-   `jupyter lab`

-2. Start with the toy_classification.ipynb.
+3. Start with the toy_classification.ipynb.

-3. Select the mnn kernel.
+4. Select the mnn kernel.

-4. You should now be able to run the notebooks.
+5. You should now be able to run the notebooks.